The Purpose of the SPEAK Test

 Departments are responsible for ensuring that all potential non-native English speaking TAs have the English skills necessary to be effective teachers.
 We recognize and value the contribution that International Teaching Assistants (ITAs) make to our university.
 This requirement is not intended to be punitive, but rather is necessary to ensure that students are able to understand their TAs and have a positive learning experience.

-Exemption from the SPEAK Test
+Requirements to take the Online SPEAK Test

 International students who meet one of the criteria below may be exempt from taking the SPEAK test, and may be eligible to teach with no further English language testing requirements, at the discretion of the employing unit.